Topic: Everything you need to know about integrating your custom-built webshop with Sendcloud via our (RESTful) APIs.

 Boost your conversion rates by offering next-day, same-day and nominated day deliveries directly from your checkout page.
 Configure shipping methods per delivery zone using the Sendcloud panel, then retrieve applicable shipping methods and present them to your customer on your checkout page with our API.

-Create standalone returns for parcels via the Returns API, even if the parcel was not originally shipped through your Sendcloud account.
+Create standalone returns for parcels via the Returns API within minutes, even if the parcel was not originally shipped through your Sendcloud account.
 Access a database of return methods and validate your return request before creating the label, so you can avoid unwanted charges if a return isn't possible with your selected return method.

 What is an API?